MaciejWas/gohs/README.md

 # gohs
 Do you like Haskell?
 Do you like baduk?
 Do you like event-driven microservices?
 If yes, you might like this repo.

-* This will be a event-driven game server.
+* This will be an event-driven game server.
-* Might be a good tutorial on how to build microservices with Haskell.
+* Might be a tutorial on how to build microservices with Haskell.

 # How to run
  * with docker compose `docker compose up --build`